 Questions & Answers

-Yes, golf gloves are necessary to keeping a firm grip on the club without slippage or sliding.
+Yes, golf gloves are necessary to keep a firm grip on the club without slippage or sliding.
 The palm side of a well-made golf glove offers a tacky surface that helps keep the lead hand in a golf swing connected to the golf club.
-It also prevents the club from twisting at impact allowing the face to stay square through the golf ball.
+It also prevents the club from twisting at impact, allowing the face to stay square through the golf ball.

 A leather-based glove offers premium performance designed to provide reliability and durability over a long life.
-In hot and humid areas, a golf glove can keep the hand dry allowing for constant contact to the grip.
+A golf glove can keep the hand dry in hot and humid areas, allowing for constant contact with the grip.

 How do I clean golf gloves?

 Golf gloves need little maintenance to keep clean, as most gloves just need a little warm water and soap to remove stains and regain its sparkling white appearance.
-Before you begin, grab a soft cloth, a small cup of warm water with a drop of dishwashing liquid.
+Before you begin, grab a soft cloth and a small cup of warm water with a drop of dishwashing liquid.

-What you do not want to do with golf gloves is submerge the glove in a bath of soapy water.
-Since most gloves are made from leather, allowing the glove to become completely saturated for a long duration of time will lead to the glove’s demise.
+What you do not want to do with gloves is submerge them in a bath of soapy water.
+Since most gloves are made from leather, allowing the glove to become saturated entirely for a long time will lead to the glove’s demise.
 Not only could the glove shrink, but it will also become weaker along the stitching.

-Golfers should wear their golf gloves when they are hitting full shots and when pitching the golf ball close to the green.
+Golfers should wear their gloves when hitting full shots and pitching the golf ball close to the green.
 Gloves should also be worn when the weather is cold and when you have to play in wet or rainy weather.

 Most golfers do prefer to take their golf glove off when putting because the gloves don’t allow the hands to get the best feel and response with each putt.

-How do I prolong my glove’s life expectancy?
+How do I care for my golf glove?

-For golfers looking to prolong the life of their glove, there are two methods that guarantee the leather of the glove will stay dry and maximize the longevity and usefulness of the accessory.
+For golfers looking to prolong the life of their glove, two methods guarantee the glove’s leather will stay dry and maximize the longevity and usefulness of the accessory.

-Although professional golfers go through several gloves per round, an amateur cannot afford that luxury.
-Instead, a good rule of thumb for weekend warriors is to change their glove out roughly every 20 rounds.
+Although professional golfers wear several gloves per round, an amateur cannot afford that luxury.
+Instead, a good rule for weekend warriors is to change their glove out roughly every 20 rounds.

-Golf gloves do not affect the swing of a golfer.
-If you choose gloves that are ill-fitting, say they are too tight or too loose, then you could potentially create issues at impact with sliding or slipping, but that problem is easily correctable with properly fitted gloves.
+A golf glove does not affect the swing of a golfer.
+If you choose ill-fitting gloves, say they are too tight or too loose, then you could potentially create issues at impact with sliding or slipping, but that problem is easily correctable with properly fitted gloves.

-Since the hands are connected to the club throughout the swing, gloves don’t interfere with the physical motion needed to generate the power needed to create distance.
+Since the hands are connected to the club throughout the swing, gloves don’t interfere with the physical movements needed to generate the power necessary to create distance.